1. Mental Stimulation

 3. Knowledge

 Everything you read fills your head with new bits of information, and you never know when it might come in handy.
-The more knowledge you have, more prepared you are to tackle any challenge you’ll ever face.
+The more knowledge you have,

 Here’s a bit of food for thought: should you ever find yourself losing everything—your job, your possessions, your money, even your health—knowledge can never be taken from you.